 Antonio studied with and was a friend of Saint Francesco Antonio Fasani, who after Antonio Lucci’s death, testified at the diocesan hearings regarding the holiness of Lucci.

-Elected minister provincial in 1718, the following year he was appointed professor at St. Bonaventure College in Rome, a position he held until Pope Benedict XIII chose him as bishop of Bovino (near Foggia) in 1729.
+Elected minister provincial in 1718, the following year he was appointed professor at St. Bonaventure College in Rome, a position he held until Pope Benedict XIII chose Antonio as bishop of Bovino in 1729.
 The pope explained, “I have chosen as bishop of Bovino an eminent theologian and a great saint.”

 His 23 years as bishop were marked by visits to local parishes and a renewal of gospel living among the people of his diocese.
 He dedicated his episcopal income to works of education and charity.
 At the urging of the Conventual minister general, Bishop Lucci wrote a major book about the saints and blesseds in the first 200 years of the Conventual Franciscans.

 Antonio Lucci was beatified in 1989, three years after his friend Francesco Antonio Fasani was canonized.

 As Pope Paul VI wrote in 1975, people today “are more impressed by witnesses than by teachers, and if they listen to these it is because they also bear witness” (Evangelization in the Modern World, #41).